Wasserstein distance as a new tool for discriminating cosmologies through the topology of large scale structure

 \subsection{Wasserstein and Bottleneck Distances}

 In probability theory and computational topology there is a widely used notion of $p$-Wasserstain distance \citep[][]{Edelsbrunner2010}

 that provides distance between two multisets $X$, $Y$ (sets that allow multiple instances of any element).
-The idea of this distance is rather straightforward: first, we match elements of $X$ and $Y$ one-to-one (bijection $\varphi$) in a certain way (suppose it can be performed for now).
+The idea of this distance is the following: first, we match elements of $X$ and $Y$ one-to-one (bijection $\varphi$) in a certain way (suppose it can be performed for now).
 For each pair of elements $x \in X$ and $\varphi(x) = y \in Y$, we can calculate how much do they differ (the cost function) $\|x - \varphi(x)\|_{\infty}$ that is basically $L_\infty$ norm.
 Adding up the $p$-th degrees $\|\cdot\|_\infty^p$ we get a notion of the difference between the whole multisets $X$ and $Y$ under the matching $\varphi:X \to Y$.
 Taking the infimum over all possible bijections $\varphi$, we get the difference between multisets $X$ and $Y$ under the best matching possible effectively removing $\varphi$ from further consideration.
 Now, taking the root of $p$-th order transforms the whole expressions into a well-defined distance that satisfies all axioms of metric \citep[][]{Figalli2021}.

 Let us consider this distance with respect to our problem.
 As we tracked how Betti numbers change with respect to radius $r$, the topological features were ``born'' and ``died''.
-Thus we got a persistence interval $[r_b;r_d]$ for each feature. $X$ and $Y$ will now represent sets of such intervals calculated on different point clouds.
+Thus we got a persistence interval $[r_b;r_d]$ for each feature (can be represented as a point on a plane). $X$ and $Y$ will now represent sets of such intervals calculated on different point clouds.
 The $L_\infty$ norm for two such intervals is defined as

 where $r_b^A$, $r_d^A$, $r_b^B$, $r_d^B$ are "birth" and "death" radii.
 Plugging it into \eqref{eq_wasserstein} we get the desired expression.